What’s the secret to getting authority links?

 Now check out the link profile of the page that published it:

 How could this be?

 The authors of this infographic took a topic that gets a ton of attention (social media), but added a fresh twist (a new social media network).

 And bingo!
 173 referring domains.

 2. Great Information (But Not Too Much)

 You can look at an infographic like a visual blog post: the better the content, the better it performs.

 So make sure that you’re VERY selective about what you include.

-Neil Patel, who has published over 47 infographics, recommends that your limit your data to 6 to 8 data points.
+Neil Patel, who has published over 75 infographics, recommends that infographics should have no more than 7-10 data points.

 This may not seem like a lot (because it isn’t).